 I have seen online photos and references to Browning snowshoes.
 One photo makes visible stamping on the toe-bar that reads “Made in Canada.”

-Chestnut Canoe – The New Brunswick-based Chestnut Canoe Company was also a manufacturer of snowshoes.
+The New Brunswick-based Chestnut Canoe Company was also a manufacturer of snowshoes.

-In the course of a November 30th 2013 Google+ thread, Steve Kilbride kindly pointed me to a webpage offering information on the building in Fredericton that formerly housed the Chestnut Canoe Factory.
+In the course of a November 30th, 2013 Google+ thread, Steve Kilbride kindly pointed me to a webpage offering information on the building in Fredericton that formerly housed the Chestnut Canoe Factory.
 The page notes that in addition to producing canoes, the company “also supplied the armed forces with thousands of pairs of snowshoes.”

 The Northwest-based company came into existence in the early 1970s.
 The design features now taken for granted by snowshoers—metal frames, synthetic decking, and crampon-integrated bindings—became available to consumers via the Sherpa brand.
 The company went out of existence in the 1990s after changing hands a couple of times.

-Over the course of the next twenty-four years activities at Snocraft expanded to include the manufacture of snowshoes, wooden sleds, and children’s skis.
-The webpage states that the “division was sold” in 1974 but does not state to whom or whether it continued operations afterwards.
+Over the course of the next twenty-four years, activities at Snocraft expanded to include the manufacture of snowshoes, wooden sleds, and children’s skis.
+The webpage states that the “division was sold” in 1974 but did not state to whom or whether it continued operations afterward.

-(Floyd) Westover – Sole proprietor Floyd Westover of Upstate New York pioneered two important snowshoe design features.
-In the 1930s he combined an ovular frame with a swallowtail to create a frame shape which came to be known as the Modified Bearpaw and in 1964 he substituted neoprene for rawhide lacing.
+Sole proprietor, Floyd Westover of Upstate New York, pioneered two important snowshoe design features.
+In the 1930s, he combined an ovular frame with a swallowtail to create a frame shape that came to be known as the Modified Bearpaw.
+Then, in 1964 he substituted neoprene for rawhide lacing.